florentgiovannone/SEB-Project-4-front-end/ReadMe.md

     like.remove()
     return {"message": "like Deleted"}, HTTPStatus.OK
 ```

 ## Wins
+Boosting Confidence in React and Confirming Flask Work:

-After this project I now feel much more comfident developing a fullstack app using react.js and flask python
-I understand how a back end work and how all my end point are talking to each orther
+- **Deeper Understanding of Backend Development:** After completing this project, I now feel much more confident in developing a full-stack application using React.js and Flask Python.
+I have gained a deeper understanding of how the backend works and how all my endpoints communicate with each other.
-The ability to add a picture from the device was a big win for me as I wanted to get this feature from the previeous project
+- **Implementing Picture Upload Functionality:** Implementing the ability to add a picture from the device was a significant achievement for me, as it was a feature I wanted to include from a previous project.

-The comment and Like feature was also something big as it took me a whole day of research and coding for each feature
+- **Milestone: Comment and Like Features:** Additionally, implementing the comment and like features was a major milestone.
+It took me a whole day of research and coding for each feature, but the effort was worth it.

+## Challenges
+- **Remove Comment Functionality:** The main challenge around this project was the remove comment functionality, which I haven't been able to resolve yet.
+- **Cascading Deletion Issues:** As stated below, due to the way I structured my models, I haven't been able to use cascading deletion to remove comments.

-## Key learning/Takeaway
+## Key Learning/Takeaway
-1/ If I would have to do this project again I would build my backend models differently and think a little bit more on what are the main feature needed and what is dependant of what.
-As a result I was not able to have cascading deleting.
+1. If I were to do this project again, I would structure my backend models differently and carefully consider the main features needed and their dependencies.
+As a result, I was unable to implement cascading deletion.

 ## Bugs
-Due to  a lack of time and my models being structure in the way it is. the user is unable to delete a post that has dependencies (comments or likes)
+Due to a lack of time and the structure of my models, users are unable to delete a post that has dependencies such as comments or likes.

 ## Future Improvements
--Have the functionalities to like and comment on other comments
+- Implement functionalities to like and comment on other comments.
--Have the functionallity to contact other user
+- Add the functionality to contact other users.
--Have the functionallity to follow other user and be followed by other users
+- Introduce the ability to follow other users and be followed by others.